Ian2020/monica_reminder/README.md

 The default is `/var/www/html/storage` which is correct for the official Docker container.
 It will create a dir inside this dir called `monica_reminder` and simply touch a file for each reminder, user and reminder date it has seen.
 This prevents monica-reminder repeating itself.
+It will automatically delete old state so the dir cannot grow indefinately.

 **MONICABASEDIR=/PATH** Path to the Monica install, the default is the current working dir.
 This should be correct for running monica-reminder in your monica